13 Rarest Baby Names In The US That Parents Should Try

 Meaning: It has French origin meaning 'prosperous in battle'.

-Ottilie and its diminutive Ottiline are a pair of names heard among the British upper crust, but have rarely been seen here since the 1880's.
-Ottilie does have a few cultural references: She is a key character in Goethe's Elective Affinities, Robert Louis Stevenson wrote a poem called To Ottilie, Franz Kafka had a sister named Ottilie, and it is the name of the protagonist in the John Wyndom sci-fi story Random Quest.
+The names Ottilie and its diminutive Ottiline are popular among the upper class of Britain, but have been uncommonly used here since the 1880s.
+There are a few cultural allusions in Ottilie: Ottilie appears prominently in Goethe's Elective Affinities, Robert Louis Stevenson wrote a poem titled To Ottilie, Franz Kafka had a sister by the same name, and the title character of John Wyndom's science fiction novella Random Quest bears the same name.

-Probably the best known Ottilie is the German journalist, abolitionist and feminist Ottilie Assing, who had a long involvement with fellow abolitionist Frederic Douglass.
+The German journalist, abolitionist, and feminist Ottilie Assing, who had a long relationship with fellow abolitionist Frederic Douglass, is likely the most well-known Ottilie.

 7. Dhruv